All About Gvoke HypoPen®

 - 1 mg/0.2mL for adolescents and adults

-Conveniently, Gvoke® comes in a 2-pack, making it easy to store in two places, like next to your bed and at your office, or in your child’s backpack.
+Conveniently, Gvoke® comes in a two-pack, making it easy to store in two places, like next to your bed and at your office, or in your child’s backpack.

 How fast does Gvoke® work?